jmhutchison/QGIS-Training-Manual/basic_map/symbology.rst

 * Change the color inside the polygons in the layer by clicking the button next to the :guilabel:`Color` label (if you haven't done so already during the previous lesson).
-* In the dialog that appears, choose a new color (that seems to suit a farm).
+* In the dialog that appears, choose a new color.
 * Click :guilabel:`OK`, but only once.

-Next, we want to get rid of the lines between all the farms.
+Next, we want to get rid of the lines between the different types of land cover.

 * Click on the :guilabel:`Border style` dropdown.
 At the moment, it should be showing a short line and the words :guilabel:`Solid Line`.
 * Change this to :guilabel:`No Pen`.
 * Click :guilabel:`OK`, and then :guilabel:`OK` again.

-Now the :guilabel:`rural` layer won't have any lines between farms.
+Now the :guilabel:`bandung_districts` layer won't have any lines between the different areas of land cover.

 .. _backlink-symbology-structure-1: